yasirbhutta/yasirbhutta.github.io/python/docs/operators.md

 square = 5 ** 2  # Exponentiation
 ```

+For more details on floor division, see [What is the `//` Operator in Python?](../posts/floor-division.md)

 **2. Comparison Operators:**

 - Used to compare values and return a Boolean result (True or False).